sajedur007/losetogain/content/faq.md

       medical conditions or injuries.
 Medical advice is not a part of our service.
       To be clear, although the programs work toward optimal health they are not intended as a replacement for personalised medical advice.
+  - name: How often can I speak with the mentors at Personal Best?
+    content: You can contact your trainer at Personal Best by email or instant message on messenger/ Whatsapp, and should expect a reply within 24 hours.
+Depending on which program (basic/premium) you enrol you will have 3 (basic) or 12 (premium) thirty-minute consultation call.
+You will have these coaching sessions at a time of your convenience.
+If you enjoy and require maximal motivation and support, it is best to enrol for premium program.
 - title: Payment & Refund
   faq_item:
   - name: How do i make payment for the program?